keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 ### training from scratch
 To build model that use EfficientNetB0 with 100 classes that is initiated from scratch:

-Note: to better see validation peeling off from training accuracy, try increasing epochs to ~20
+Note: to better see validation peeling off from training accuracy, run ~20 epochs.

 ```python